biafpaiva/bet-app-teste/README.md

 # The App
 ## **1. Description**
-Bla bla bla project for software engineer class (dcc072)
+BetApp project for software engineer class (dcc072)

 ## **2. How to run**